-The Graduate Program Contact person manages the department office and she is also the graduate program contact.
-Her office is located in Room B107 CLSL.
+Faheem Bhuiya manages the department office and he is also the graduate program contact.
+His office is located in Room B107 CLSL.
 The personnel in the office will assist you with any registration, payroll or other administrative matters.
 Any departmental reimbursements and travel arrangements will be taken care of by the office staff.
 The School of Molecular and Cellular Biology (MCB) administrative office is located in Room 393 Morrill Hall.
 Their role is to assist you in business matters, such as purchase orders for research supplies and externally-funded fellowships.